Azure/azure-powershell/src/EventGrid/EventGrid.Autorest/docs/New-AzEventGridSubscription.md

 # New-AzEventGridSubscription

 ## SYNOPSIS
-Asynchronously Create a new event subscription or Create an existing event subscription based on the specified scope.
+Asynchronously create a new event subscription or create an existing event subscription based on the specified scope.

 ## SYNTAX